2023 New England Revolution season

-The 2023 New England Revolution season is the club's 28th season of existence, and their 28th consecutive season playing in Major League Soccer, the top flight of American soccer.
+The 2023 New England Revolution season was the club's 28th season in existence, and their 28th consecutive season playing in Major League Soccer, the top flight of American soccer.
 The season began on February 25 when the club began their play in the MLS season.
-The Revolution will also play in the 2023 U.S. Open Cup and the 2023 Leagues Cup.
+The Revolution also played in the 2023 U.S. Open Cup and the 2023 Leagues Cup.
+As the 6th place team overall, the Revolution qualified for the first round of the 2024 CONCACAF Champions Cup.